United States Department of Education: Twenty-first century

-In December 2015, President Barack Obama signed the Every Student Succeeds Act, which reauthorized the Elementary Secondary Education Act, which replaced the No Child Left Behind Act.
+In December 2015, President Barack Obama signed the Every Student Succeeds Act, reauthorizing the Elementary Secondary Education Act and replacing the No Child Left Behind Act.

-In 2022 extra costs, mostly from the Office of Federal Student Aid (total spending $540 billion compared with $170 bn in 2021) relating student loan forgiveness, (and, to a much lesser extent, pandemic costs) resulted in a nominal departmental expenditure of $639 bn.
-However the scheme never took place, as a result of a SCOTUS ruling (Biden v.
-Nebraska), and as no payments were actually made a balancing entry was introduced in the following years federal budget.
+In 2022, extra costs resulted in a nominal departmental expenditure of $639 billion.
+These costs (total spending $540 billion compared with $170 billion in 2021) included pandemic costs but were mostly from the Office of Federal Student Aid and related to student loan forgiveness However, as a result of the SCOTUS ruling Biden v.
+Nebraska, the planned loan forgiveness never took place and, because no payments were actually made, a balancing entry was introduced in the following year's federal budget.

-The department's 2023 budget was $274 billion, which included funding for children with disabilities (IDEA), pandemic recovery, early childhood education, Pell Grants, Title I, work assistance, among other programs.
+The department's 2023 budget was $274 billion, which included funding for children with disabilities (IDEA), pandemic recovery, early childhood education, Pell Grants, Title I, and work assistance, among other programs.

 Second Trump administration

+On January 20, 2025, President Donald Trump signed Executive Order 14148, eliminating several White House initiatives focused on educational equity housed within the Department: